 In 1785 Gardoqui assisted in delivering a Spanish donkey from King Charles, "Royal Gift," that Washington wanted for his plan to breed mules at Mount Vernon.
 His next gift to Washington was to be a Spanish edition of Don Quixote.
 The two men dined together on September 11, 17871, where Don Diego steered the conversation around to Cervantes.
 On November 9, the diplomat wrote to Washington, "requesting you would accept, and give a place in your library, to the best Spanish edition of Don Quixote which I recollect to have heard you say, at Dr. Franklin's you had never seen."2 The book was published in Madrid in 1780.

 By the time he received Don Diego's gift, Washington already owned his English translation.
 While Gardoqui's generosity did not have the desired effect—Washington refused to be drawn into the treaty negotiations—he did make Washington aware of Cervantes' great work, leading to Washington's purchase of the English edition.
 The book remained in Washington's library until his last years.
 In the inventory of Washington's estate taken after his death in 1799, the listing of books in his study runs eighteen pages.
 Among the books found "On the Table" is the English "Donquixote," valued at three dollars.

-Mount Vernon currently owns Washington's copy of Don Quixote.
-The four small volumes are in original binding and are illustrated with charming copperplate engravings throughout.
+Mount Vernon currently owns both of Washington's copies of Don Quixote.
+The four small English language volumes are in original binding and are illustrated with charming copperplate engravings throughout.
 George Washington's signature appears on the title page of each volume and an impression of his bookplate, engraved in London in 1771, has been affixed to each front pastedown endpaper.